OsimFavour/Best-deals-price-monitor/README.md

 # Description

-This particular webscraper checks the best deals for an Apple MacBook Pro (14-inch, Apple M1 Pro chip with 8-core CPU and 14-core GPU, 16GB RAM, 512GB SSD) - Space Gray
+This particular webscraper checks the best deals for an Apple MacBook Pro (14-inch, Apple M1 Pro chip with 8-core CPU and 14-core GPU, 16GB RAM, 512GB SSD) - Space Gray from the best e-commerce stores

 # Screenshots of Websites with price